Heroiu-Justinian/PROgress/README.md

 # PROgress is a simple program that helps you keep track of how many lines of code you have added/deleted in a time period

+In addition to that it lets you know if you don't use enough comments in your code(if the ratio between the comments and the actual lines of code is less than 1:30)
+Note:the comment feature it only works with python comments I have already spent almost 3 hours on this and I am bored so I don't think I'll make it work for other languages as well.

 # Prerequisites
 modules : os,glob,time,math
 python version : python3.x.x